 Sweet potatoes are available throughout the year but are what you might term in season in the fall and early winter.

 When you buy sweet potatoes select those that are heavy for their size, hard, smooth skinned and free of blemishes, sunken areas or bruises.
-Bad spots can effect the flavor of the whole potato, even when cut out before cooking.
+Bad spots can affect the flavor of the whole potato, even when cut out before cooking.

 Because sweet potatoes have thin skins they are more susceptible to damage and spoil relatively quickly.
 The ideal place to store sweet potatoes is in a root cellar or cool pantry.
 Do not store them in the refrigerator because low temperatures will cause the sugars to turn to starch.